greenwood-capital-tagline-logo

 Summary of Risks

-Investing in securities involves risk of loss that clients should be prepared to bear.
-All investments carry a certain amount of risk and Greenwood Capital cannot guarantee that it will achieve specific investment goals.
-An investment is not a deposit or obligation of any bank, is not endorsed or guaranteed by any bank, and is not insured by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
-You could lose money.
+Investing in securities involves a risk of loss, and Greenwood Capital cannot guarantee specific investment goals.
+Investments are not deposits or obligations of any bank, endorsed or guaranteed by any bank, or insured by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
+Clients could lose money.

-With any investment, there is a systematic market risk that the value of an investment could decline in price because of a broad stock market decline.
+With any investment there is systematic market risk that the value of an investment could decline in price because of a broad stock market decline.
 Markets generally move in cycles, with periods of rising prices followed by periods of falling prices.
 The value of the investment will tend to increase or decrease in response to these movements.
-Further, there is a management risk that a strategy may fail to produce the intended result.
+Further, there is management risk that a strategy may not produce the intended result.
 There may also be the risk of identifying a buyer for certain illiquid securities.

 Security Level Risks